vishalthakur301999/Subject-recomendation-UI/README.md

 Enter valid numerical values in all 3 input boxes and hit Predict.

-If everything goes well, you should  be able to see the predcited salary vaule on the HTML page! check the output here: http://127.0.0.1:5000/predict
+If everything goes well, you should  be able to see the page and select a preferred subject and get your recommended time table. check the output here: http://127.0.0.1:5000/predict